Top 10 Best Sites

 A moderate level risk might be going to a bar and making a pact with yourself that you’ll flash a smile and say “hi” to a minimum of five guys before leaving for home.

-Other items on my client’s list were things like attending a business networking event to practice these skills in less sexualized and pressured environments, role playing with a friend, etc.
+Other items on my client’s list were things like attending a business networking event to practice these skills in less sexualized and pressured environments, maybe by role playing with a friend.

 The goal is to climb each rung of the ladder in incremental steps as you master each behavior until you successfully complete your desired goal.